There are conflicting accounts about the manner by

 According to accounts, the remains of General Del Pilar were eventually buried by an American soldier Lieutenant D. P. Quinlan and on the spot was placed a stone marker with the following inscriptions:

 "GENERAL GREGORIO DEL PILAR KILLED AT THE BATTLE OF TILA.
-PASS DECEMBER 2, 1899 COMMANDING AGUINALDO'S REAR GUARD AN OFFICER AND A GENTLEMAN" (Signed) D. P. Quinlan, 2d Lieutenant, IIth Cavalry."(Blount, 249
+PASS DECEMBER 2, 1899 COMMANDING AGUINALDO'S REAR GUARD AN OFFICER AND A GENTLEMAN" (Signed) D. P. Quinlan, 2d Lieutenant, IIth Cavalry."(Blount, 249)SOURCES:

 1. Blount, James H.: "The American Occupation of the Philippines, 1898-1912", New York, London, G.P.
 Putnam's Son, 1912, Ann Arbor, Michigan: University of Michigan Library 2005, http://name.umdl.umich.edu/AHZ9397.1913.001